Klebsiella Causes Rheumatoid Arthritis, Ankylosing Spondylitis, and What to Do to Hopefully Recover

 • Oral cavity – a cause of dental caries and cavitations.

-• Skin – wound infections
+• Skin – a cause of wound infections.

 • Throat – a cause of upper respiratory tract infections.